HEFCE closed at the end of March 2018. The information on this website is historical and is no longer maintained.

 The HEFCE domain - www.hefce.ac.uk - will continue to function until September 2018.
 At this point we will close the site entirely and all its information will only be available from the National Web Archive.

 The Lab, which is the first of its kind outside London, opened in January 2016.
-It is available for digital creative SMEs to use, and is already innovating the teaching of creative development at NUA.
-It enables anyone who has developed a digital creative product to assess how users respond, either by tracking their progress using industry standard Morae software, or by using the Tobii eye tracker.
+It is available for digital creative SMEs to use, and is already innovating the teaching of creative development at NUA, including the introduction of a suite of 'creative science' courses commencing in 2017.
+The NUA UX lab enables anyone who has developed a digital creative product to assess how users respond, either by tracking their progress using industry standard Morae software, or by using the Tobii eye tracker.

-User experience testing is increasingly at the heart of creative development and innovation in games design, web design, film making, animation and visual effects.
-This project will explore the potential for it to be integrated into study across the disciplines that NUA offers, as a way to further enhance the employability of our graduates.
+User experience testing is increasingly at the heart of creative development and innovation in games design, web design, film-making, animation and visual effects.
+This project explores the potential for it to be integrated into study across the disciplines that NUA offers, as a way to further enhance the employability of our graduates.
 The new facility has been quickly adopted by the university community, as students rapidly discover the potential to optimise creative work through its use.

-This facility is an added attraction to encourage Norwich’s digital creative industry to access the Ideas Factory Incubation Centre – a place to come to find out about cutting-edge creative industry and innovation, and to access the developing talent from a specialist university.
+This facility is an added attraction to encourage Norwich’s digital creative industry to access the university's Ideas Factory Incubation Centre – a place to come to find out about cutting-edge creative industry and innovation, and to access the creative talent from this specialist university.

 |Total project funding||£3,713,083|